-In 2022, the Budget and Corporate Scrutiny Management Board agreed to investigate the experience of Sandwell residents when accessing or requesting Council services following the inclusion of the customer journey as an area of priority with in the Council's Improvement Plan.
-Subsequently, a Scrutiny Review was conducted via the establishment of a working group which carried out the review to ascertain an understanding of the customer journey.
+In 2022, the Budget and Corporate Scrutiny Management Board agreed to investigate the experience of Sandwell residents when accessing or requesting Council services.
+Subsequently a Scrutiny Review was conducted via the establishment of a working group which carried out the review to ascertain an understanding of the customer journey.

 Several recommendations were identified as a result of the review.
-Members agreed that customer services was not to the standard expected as a local authority, however, positive work already achieved was recognised.
+Members agreed that customer service was not to the standard expected as a local authority however, positive work already achieved was recognised.
 Weaknesses in responding and ensuring that enquiries reached the correct back-office staff were the main concerns highlighted during the Review.

-The Deputy Leader and Cabinet Member for Finance and Resources welcomed the report and thanked the working group for the work undertaken to identify recommendations that would be extremely useful.
+The Deputy Leader and Cabinet Member for Finance and Resources welcomed the report and thanked the working group for the work undertaken to idenfity recommendations that would be extremely useful.